diresh-shrestha/diresh.io/content/blog/how-to-get-started-with-frontend-web-development.md

 title: "How To Get Started With Frontend Web Development"
 date: "2020-12-25"
 image: "frontend.png"
+description: "In this blog post, I lay out some tips and resources to get you started on your Front-end Web Development journey"
 excerpt: "Learning web development can be very daunting because of the sheer number of technologies/libraries/frameworks you need to learn and keep up with...."
 ---

 ![Frontend Web Development](https://fabiopacifici.com/wp-content/uploads/2019/11/frontend_dev.png)
 _Credits: unDraw_